 top of page

-Her music is spacious, immersive and environmental: frequently informed by sounds and landscapes from the natural world, as well as ideas around breath, ritual, and circularity.
-She has a particular affinity to writing for voice and working with text, and is interested in collaborative, interdisciplinary ways of making art; centering the performer in her creative process.
-Storytelling sits at the heart of her practice, which has more recently been rooted in global politics.
-With her collaborator Nazli Tabatabai-Khatambakhsh, Emily explores themes and narratives such as displacement and diaspora, trauma and recovery, biodiversity, queer dramaturgy, multilingualism, and hybrid cultural sensibilities.
+Emily Hazrati is a composer and educator based in London.
+Her music centres around environment, place and belonging; frequently informed by sounds and landscapes from the natural world, as well as ideas around breath, ritual, and circularity.
+She has a particular affinity to working with narrative and text, and is interested in collaborative, interdisciplinary ways of making art.

 bottom of page